For more detail - see BOOK DAYS below

 The Lower Birgham beat, an excellent double bank, secluded, Lower Tweed beat, is conveniently located between Kelso and Coldstream on the Scottish bank and between Carham and Wark on the English bank in the historic rolling Border landscape giving good fishing in both high and low water conditions for salmon and sea trout.

-- fishing and access will only be from the English side for rods from England and from the Scottish side for rods travelling from Scotland.
+- fishing and access will be from the English side for rods from England and from the Scottish side for rods travelling from Scotland.

 - fishers will need to put up their own tackle and dismantle it at the end of the day

 - there will be no hut or toilet facilities available

 - there will be no refreshments (tea, coffee, etc) available

 - we reserve the right to refuse access to any fisher, at the head ghillie's discretion, who is exhibiting Covid-19 symptoms and the cost of the fishing will not be refundable.

 - fishers must use hand sanitiser before and after touching gate handles, styles etc, gloves are recommended.